kilian-smith/ROBIN_HOOD_TO_FACTSET/README.md

 # ROBIN_HOOD_TO_FACTSET ReadMe
-Python script for pulling transactions from Robin Hood and formatting them in FactSet friendly upload format
+This is a python script for pulling transactions from Robin Hood and formatting them in FactSet friendly upload format

 The purpose of this python script is to build a list of daily holdings from a downloaded RobinHood transaction file.
 FactSet applications (PA3) can only read and use holdings data when it is stated on a daily basis in a cumulative sum format.
 Even if there was no trade on a particular date, the symbol and quantity held must be displayed on that date.